Tatar alphabets

-Three scripts are currently used for the Tatar language: Arabic (in China), Cyrillic (in Russia and Kazakhstan) and Latin (Poland, Tatars of Turkey, Finland, the Czech Republic, Poland, the USA and Australia use the Tatar Latin alphabet at present).
+Three scripts are currently used for the Tatar language: Cyrillic (in Russia, including the Republic of Tatarstan, where it is an official language and where the majority of speakers live, and in Kazakhstan), Latin (in Turkey, Finland, the Czech Republic, Poland, the US and Australia) and Arabic (in China).

 History of Tatar writing

 Before 1928, the Tatar language was usually written using alphabets based on the Arabic alphabet: İske imlâ alphabet before 1920 and Yaña imlâ alphabet in 1920–1927.
 Some letters such as چ and پ were borrowed from the Persian alphabet and the letter ﯓ (called nef or sağır kef) was borrowed from Chagatai.
 The writing system was inherited from Volga Bulgar.

 The most ancient of Tatar literature (Qíssai Yosıf by Qol-Ğäli, written in Old Tatar language) was created in the beginning of the 13th century.
 Until 1905 all literature was in Old Tatar, which was partly derived from the Bolgar language and not intelligible with modern Tatar.
 Since 1905 newspaper publishers started using modern Tatar.
 In 1918 the Arabic-based alphabet was revised: some new letters for Tatar sounds were added and some Arabic letters deleted.
 The Latin-based Jaꞑalif alphabet was in use between 1928 and 1939 and the Cyrillic-based alphabet has been used ever since.

 Some scholars regard Institutiones linguae Turcicae libri quator ("The Basic Rules of the Turkic Language"), written in Latin by Hieronymus Megiser and printed in Leipzig in 1612, being the first example of a Turkic text printed in Arabic script, as a first printed Tatar book.
-Meanwhile Hieronymus Megiser’s Chorographia Tartariae published in 1611 describes a unique Tartarian alphabet and cites the Lord’s Prayer in the Tartarian language, written in Latin script.
+Meanwhile, Hieronymus Megiser's Chorographia Tartariae published in 1611 describes a unique Tartarian alphabet and cites the Lord’s Prayer in the Tartarian language, written in Latin script.
 The first Turkic-Tatar printed publication in Russia appears to be Peter the Great's Manifest, printed in Arabic script and published in Astrakhan in 1722.

 Printed books appeared en masse in 1801 when the first private typography ("Oriental typography") in Kazan appeared.

 The first unsuccessful attempt to publish a Tatar newspaper was in 1808, when professor of mathematics at Kazan University, I.I.
 Zapolsky, proposed publishing a newspaper "The Kazan News" in both Russian and Tatar languages.
 Zapolsky's untimely death in 1810 thwarted the project.
 The first successful attempt to publish a newspaper in Tatar was in 1905.
 On September 2, the first issue of the newspaper "Nur" was published in St. Petersburg by Gataulla Bayazitov.
 The second Tatar newspaper, "Kazan Muhbire," came into existence on October 29, 1905.
 The publisher of the newspaper was a member of the Kazan City Council, Saidgirey Alkin.